-3. Roemer's Proposal: The Basic Idea
+1. Roemer's Proposal: The Basic Idea

 How does Roemer propose to accomplish this?
 In a nutshell, his proposal involves creating two kinds of money in an economy: commodity-money (referred to simply as "money"), used to purchase commodities for consumption, and share-money (referred to as "coupons"), used to purchase ownership rights (stocks) in firms.
 These two kinds of money are nonconvertible: you cannot legally trade coupons for dollars.
 Coupons are distributed to the population in an egalitarian manner.
 Citizens, upon reaching the age of majority, are given their per capita share of the total coupon value of the productive property in the economy.
 With these coupons they can then buy shares from which they derive certain ownership rights, including rights to dividends from the profits of firms and the right to vote for at least some of the people on the boards of directors of firms.
 There is thus a stock market, but the stocks can only be purchased with coupons, not dollars.
 Shares and coupons are nontranferrable.
 You cannot give your shares away, but must sell them at the market coupon rate, and you cannot give your coupons away.
-At death, all shares and unspent coupons revert to the state for redistribution.
-The nontransferability and nonconvertibility of coupons prevents ownership from becoming concentrated: the rich (in dollars) cannot buy out the poor.
+At death, all shares and unspent coupons prevents ownership from becoming concentrated: the rich (in dollars) cannot buy out the poor.